stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 7) Built-ins that update ``integer``-valued fields can only read from other ``integer``-valued fields and take ``integer`` scalar arguments

-.. note:: The exceptions from taking only the fields of the same data
-          type are built-ins that convert `real`- to `integer`-valued fields and vice-versa, which will be introduced in #1107.

 The Built-ins supported for the LFRic API are listed in the related subsections, grouped first by the data type of fields they operate on